sadiela/sadieiq694.github.io/writing/TechWorkWeek2.markdown

 ##Process

+###Blob Detection Node

 There was a steep learning curve for image processing.
 My group struggled with it for several days, spending most of our time debugging and rerunning code that never seemed to work.
 We struggled to interpret the documentation of several OpenCV functions and encountered multiple problems with the custom message type.
-On Thursday we finally succeeded
+On Thursday we finally succeeded in getting the node to publish the correct data.

 The blob detection node subscribed to the /camera/rgb/image_rect_color topic, which gave it access to the stream of images captured by the ZED camera.
 It published to the blob_detect and Image topics.
 The custom blob_info messages were sent over the blob_detect topic.
 The Image topic was used to publish frames from the camera to which contours and points indicating the center of blobs were added.
 These altered images were used to debug the vision code and tweak color ranges.